27 Best Things To Do In Montevideo

 Visit Montevideo Cathedral

-The Cathedral, located in the Ciudad Vieja, is a nice place to visit.
-Built from 1790 in the place of a small brick church that had existed since 1740, it was named Metropolitan Cathedral by Pope Leo XIII in 1897.
-Make sure to stop by while exploring the Ciudad Vieja.
+The Cathedral, located in Ciudad Vieja, is a must do Montevideo attraction and a nice place to visit.
+It was built in 1790 in place of a small brick church that had existed since 1740.
+Pope Leo XIII named it the Metropolitan Cathedral in 1897.
+Make sure to stop by while exploring Ciudad Vieja.

 Attend a show at Teatro Solis

 Close to Plaza Indipendencia, Montevideo’s most important theater was first inaugurated in 1856.
-It was completely renovated in the last 15 years, and enjoys a fabulous acoustic.
-You can go on a guided tour or, even better, go to a show to fully appreciate its magnificence.
+It was completely renovated in the last 15 years and enjoys fabulous acoustics.
+To fully appreciate its magnificence, you can go on a guided tour or, even better, go to a show.

 Learn about Uruguay’s history at Museo Historico Nacional

-This museum is spread along three buildings in the Ciudad Vieja.
-The best bit is the Casa Rivera, once the residence of Fructuoso Rivera, Uruguay’s former president and founder of Partido Colorado.
-It has an interesting collection of documents, paintings, furnishings and other artifacts documenting the history of the country from its origins until its independence.
+This museum is spread across three buildings in Ciudad Vieja.
+The best part is the Casa Rivera, once the residence of Fructuoso Rivera, Uruguay’s former president and founder of Partido Colorado.
+It has an interesting collection of documents, paintings, furnishings, and other artifacts documenting the country’s history from its origins until its independence.

 If you only have a few hours in Montevideo, drop everything else and just head to Mercado del Puerto for a meat extravaganza (or not, if you are vegan or vegetarian).
-The building where the market is located, on Rambla 25 de Agosto de 1825 228, has been beautifully restored, and it’s a good place to get an idea of the local way of life.
+The market’s building, on Rambla 25 de Agosto de 1825 228, has been beautifully restored, and it’s a good place to get an idea of the local way of life.

-Eating at Mercado del Puerto isn’t cheap – but it’s worth every penny.
-It’s open every day from 11:00 am to 6:00 pm – a good spot for lunch, but you won’t find it open for dinner.
+Eating at Mercado del Puerto isn’t cheap, but it’s worth every penny.
+It’s open every day, making it a good spot for lunch, but you won’t find it open for dinner.

 Drink mate